erikstrottmann/ESSBlockActionSheet/README.md

 [actionSheet showInView:self.view];
 ```

 The appropriate block will be called when a button is clicked.
+The cancel button block is also called when the action sheet is dismissed for another reason, like the user tapping any other view.
 Use `nil` for any property you don't want to include.

 You can also add buttons after initialization: